TanStack React Query

 TanStack does not provide a subscription hook, so we continue to expose our own abstraction here which works with a standard tRPC subscription setup.

 Available for all subscription procedures.
-Provides a type-safe identify function for constructing options that can be passed to useSubscription.
+Provides a type-safe identity function for constructing options that can be passed to useSubscription.

 Note that you need to have either the httpSubscriptionLink or wsLink configured in your tRPC client to use subscriptions.